kakatur/fraud-detection-using-dbt-and-snowpark/seeds/generate_fct_swipe.md

              elif fraud_type == 3:

-                 # this type of fraud involves swiping with a merchant that matches member's first_name or last_name
+                 # this type of fraud involves swiping with a merchant that matches policy holder's first_name or last_name

                  # is_fraud
                  is_fraud_list.append(selected_policy_holder_df['is_fraud'])